alexmacarthur/typeit/README.md

   ``
   $('.type-it').typeit({
-    stringToType:'Enter your string here!'
+    whatToType:'Enter your string here!'
   });
   ``

 ##Usage

 You can modify the options for the plugin in two different ways -- either by inserting them directly into the function call, or by using data attributes.

   ```
   <span class="type-it"
-  data-typeit-string="A new string to type."
+  data-typeit-whattotype="A new string to type."
   data-typeit-speed="100"
   data-typeit-lifelike="true"
   data-typeit-showcursor="true">

   </span>
   ```

   ``
   $('.type-it').typeit();
   ``